Drek's HLDS / SRCDS rate calculator

 Calculate

-Once you've filled in the bandwidth and players, you can calculate the rates recommended for your server configuration file.
+Once you've filled in the throughput and players, you can calculate the rates recommended for your server configuration file.
 Simply copy and paste the results in to your server.cfg file.

 If you would prefer to have an application for Windows that does this, see my original creation of this tool.